NCDHHS reports first Identified Case of B.1.1.7 COVID-19 variant in NC

-RALEIGH — The North Carolina Department of Health and Human Services has reported the first identification in a North Carolina resident of the COVID-19 variant called B.1.1.7, which was first detected in the United Kingdom in December.
+RALEIGH — The North Carolina Department of Health and Human Services reported on Jan.
+23 the first identification in a North Carolina resident of the COVID-19 variant called B.1.1.7, which was first detected in the United Kingdom in December.

-The B.1.1.7 variant was identified in a sample from an adult in Mecklenburg County processed by Mako Medical Laboratories.
+The B.1.1.7 variant was identified in a sample from an adult in Mecklenburg County processed by Mako Medical Laboratories, according to a press release.
 To protect the privacy of the individual, NCDHHS stated that no further information would be released.

-In the United States, 195 cases of B.1.1.7 had been reported in 21 states as of Jan.
-22. Early data suggest that this variant may be more contagious than other variants.
+Early data suggests that this variant may be more contagious than other variants.
 Current COVID-19 vaccines are expected to be effective against the new variant.

 At a Jan.
 6 press conference, Gov. Roy Cooper warned people about the new variant that had been detected in the U.S.